Welcome to TabletopRecommender.app

 - Use quotes to perform an exact search (case insensitive).
 Searching "ra" (in quotes) could return the game 'Ra' but not 'Terraforming Mars'.
 Searching "7 wonders" (in quotes) could return '7 Wonders', but not '7 Wonders Duel'.

-What is the list of games and numbers under each recommendation? (recommendation sources/connections)
+What is the list of games and numbers under each recommendation? (recommendation sources and influence scores)

-These are the games you've rated that have had the most significant influence on a given recommendation (not all of the games you've rated that influenced a recommendation).
-The number (x) to the right of each game is the "connection count"--the number of times the rated game has been connected with that recommendation.
+These are the games you've rated that have had the most significant influence on a given recommendation.
+The number (x) to the right of each game is the "influence score", which represents the source game's connection strength to the recommended game.
+Influence scores will be a number between 1 and 100, with some exceptions (eg: certain expansions or a game's influence on itself).

 How do board game player counts work?